MrFriendCS/N5-CS/docs/N5-CS-DDD.md

 ### 2. Create new table

-Create a new table with the required changes made.
+Create a new table by copying and pasting the original  with the required changes made.

 ``` sql
 CREATE TABLE newVaccination (